ComputationalRNABiology/pyicoteo/docs/_build/html/_sources/pyicoenrich.txt

     **PUBLIC SERVICE ANNOUNCEMENT:** When dealing with normalization methods, one has to be very careful.
     There is no silver bullet, you need to understand your data and then apply the method that is appropriate for it.
     If you are in doubt, please consult your local statistician.

+MA calculation adjustment
+"""""""""""""""""""""""""""

+The different z-scores values are calculated using a sliding through the region points left to right in the y axis (smaller to greater saturation of reads).
+You can tweak this calculation using the ``--binsize`` and ``--binstep``

+.. option:: --binsize

+The size of the bins to calculate the local sd and mean for the background model, as a ratio of total number or regions.
+Regardless of the ratio selected, the minimum window size is 50 regions, since below that threshold the results will no longer be  statistically meaningful.
+The default bin size is 0.3 (30% of the region points.)

+.. option:: --binstep

+Step of the sliding window for the calculation of the z-score, as a ratio of the window size selected.
+Closer to 0 values will provide better precision, but slower performance, closer to 1 less precision but faster calculation.
+Default slide is 0.1 (10% of the total regions)

 Total reads normalization (``--n-norm``)
 """""""""""""""""""""""""""""""""""""""""""